 Staff are welcome to bring their own skills and proficiencies to share with our campers and each other.
 In the past many staff have brought sports, games, and dances unique to their culture.

 This year we are using a simple pre-application to get to know candidates before asking for a complete history.
 After submitting a pre-application, staff will contact you to schedule a brief conversation about what it means to work at camp for the summer.
 If we’re both interested in having you be part of our summer staff, you will be invited to complete a full application and submit three references.

 When these are in we can schedule you for an interview.
 If we’re both excited about your summer at Camp Westminster, this is where we offer you a position.

-Any hiring decision is dependant upon completing an application, submiting three written references, a background check, and central registry check.
+Any hiring decision is dependent upon completing an application, submitting three written references, a background check, and central registry check.